Native American Initiative

-In March 2006, the CSU held a summit with leaders representing 40 California tribes to discuss strategies to build a college going culture among Native American families.
+The CSU Native American Initiative began in March 2006, when the CSU held a summit with leaders representing 40 California tribes to discuss strategies to build a college going culture among Native American families.
 Recommendations from the summit included the convening of regional meetings to discuss educational partnerships between CSU campuses and tribal communities.

-The following partnerships have been established by selected CSU campuses to foster relationship between tribal communities and the university:
+The following partnerships have been established by selected CSU campuses to foster relationships between tribal communities and the university: